 A Reasonable Detox Plan

 A reasonable detox plan will include satisfying and nutritionally balanced meals, plenty of liquids, and a focus on nutrient-dense whole foods like fruits, vegetables, nuts, seeds, and beans.
-The goal might be to replace all processed foods with more natural foods and limiting or avoiding things like soda, chips, candy, etc. It may also encourage fasting for 8-12 hours overnight to allow your body to digest, rest and work its wonders.
+The goal might be to replace all processed foods with more natural foods and limiting or avoiding things like soda, chips, candy, etc. It may also encourage fasting for 8-14 hours overnight to allow your body to digest, rest, and work its wonders.
 These are all reasonable ways to support a healthy detox system and a healthy body.

 The body’s detox systems are designed to fight off most environmental insults and the effects of the occasional over-indulgence.
 If you’re generally healthy, we recommend directing your efforts toward giving your body what it needs to maintain its amazing self-cleaning system — a well-balanced diet, plenty of fluids, regular physical activity, and sufficient sleep.
-Ready to build healthy habits that will last?
-We are here for you!
-Start now.